Adtran Holdings, Inc. : Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 10. Other explanatory remarks:

-The notification was triggered mainly due to an acquisition of client securities over which Morgan Stanley & Co.
-LLC has a right of use, in addition to an acquisition by Morgan Stanley of shares with voting rights and an acquisition of instruments.
+The notification was triggered mainly due to a disposal of shares with voting rights in addition to a disposal of client securities over which Morgan Stanley & Co.
+LLC had a right of use.

 Date